ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

 -   **Course Participation**: After either an unexcused absence or a late attendance to class on two separate occasions, a student's course participation grade will be reduced by half a percentage for each additional time they are absent or late in an unexcused fashion.
-Students who need to miss class or attend late for an excused reason should communicate their situation to the course instructor as soon as possible.
+Students who need to miss class or attend class late for an excused reason should communicate their situation to the course instructor as soon as possible.

 -   **Midterm Examination**: The midterm is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the course schedule.
-Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.
+Unless prior arrangements are made with the instructor, all students should use their computer to take this test on the scheduled date and to complete it in the stated location while taking no more than the required amount of time.

 -   **Final Examination**: The final is an online cumulative assessment covering all of the material from the class, programming, and laboratory sessions, as outlined on the course schedule.
-Unless prior arrangements are made with the course instructor, all students will be expected to use their computer to take this test on the scheduled date and complete the test in the stated period of time.
+Unless prior arrangements are made with the instructor, all students should use their computer to take this test on the scheduled date and to complete it in the stated location while taking no more than the required amount of time.

 -   **Source Code Surveys**: Graded on a checkmark basis and building on material in the textbook and the content covered during that week's in-person classroom sessions, source code surveys have the following goals:
     (i) help a learner to demonstrate that they can remember learned material by recalling facts, basic concepts, and answers to questions presented in the textbook and on the course web site and (ii) allow a learner to demonstrate an understanding of facts and ideas by translating, interpreting, and stating the main technical ideas presented through the textbook and course web site.

 -   **Programming Projects**: Graded on a checkmark basis and building on material available in the textbook and the content covered during that